xiaoli321/Predict_Recessions/README.md

 Note that model makes estimations in real time.
 Some variables like Private credit to GDP are released with a 2 quarter lag.

 ## Theoretial foundations of the model ##
-Details on the theoretical foundations can be found here -> https://drive.google.com/open?id=1nfTctQ92lN3OmjJmkhKej8UWyXWGVgMF
+Details on the theoretical foundations of the model can be found here -> https://drive.google.com/open?id=1nfTctQ92lN3OmjJmkhKej8UWyXWGVgMF

 ## Example and source code output ##